-Subsequent to year end, the authority identified that seven of its commercial customers located near the Alexandria-Arlington-Fairfax jurisdictional boundaries have been over charged \$1,491,213 dating back to 2013.
-This amount is recorded as a non-operating expense in the statement of revenues, expenses and changes in net position.
+\Subsequent to year end, the authority identified that seven of its customers have been over charged \$1,491,213 dating back to 2013.
+This amount is recorded as a nonoperating expense in the statement of revenues, expenses and changes in net position.